aldro61/colosse-tutorial/README.md

 ```
 virtualenv env
 ```
-Then, open up your *.bashrc* file and add the following line.
+Then, open up your *.bashrc* file and uncomment the following line in the *Software* section.
 ```
 source ~/env/bin/activate
 ```